manthanugemuge/manthanugemuge/README.md

 ### 🙋‍♂️ About me:

 - 👨‍💻 I’m currently Studing BTech in CSE 💻.
-- 🌱 I’m currently Learning  Data Structures and Algorithms & React.
+- 🌱 I’m currently Learning  Data Structures and Algorithms & React Js.
-- 🤝 I’m looking to Collaborations.
+- 🤝 I’m looking to Collaborate .

 ### 👉 Languages and Tools: